sainathkandula/linux-system-programming/boating process.md

 ##  Step 4: Loading the Bootloader
 - The system reads the first tiny part of the selected storage.
 - This part is called the MBR (Master Boot Record).

-**What is the MBR?**
-- MBR is a small block (first 512 bytes) at the start of the disk.
-- It contains:
-  - A tiny program (bootloader stage 1).
-  - A partition table (map of the disk).

 **What Happens Next?**
 - The tiny bootloader code in the MBR is copied into RAM.